AlexKopen/Reiser-Relief/README.md

 npm start
 ```

 Access index.php, located inside the newly created 'dist' directory, using a web browser.
+The default root URL is 'http://localhost/Reiser-Relief/dist/'.
+This can be changed in admin/settings.json.

 Ex. [http://localhost/Reiser-Relief/dist/](http://localhost/Reiser-Relief/dist/)

 ### Additional Information

+In a production environment, replace the administrative data in 'admin/database.php' with content from a database.

 [Silex](http://silex.sensiolabs.org/) is used for the micro-framework with [Twig](http://twig.sensiolabs.org/) as its template engine.